-The plan is to recruit 2,000 kids between 12 and 15 for the Pfizer trial, and 600 total 16 to 17-year-olds, Frenck said, adding that researchers are looking for the same safety and immune response outcomes in kids as in adults.
+Dr. Robert Frenck, director of the Vaccine Research Center at trial site Cincinnati Children's said that researchers are looking for the same safety and immune response outcomes in kids as in adults.
 "If the immune response in kids is the same or better than in adults and if the vaccine is shown (to be) protective in adults, we will make the extrapolation that the vaccine should be protective in kids," he explained.

-Frenck said he wasn't aware of Pfizer's plans to test the vaccine in kids younger than 12, and a Pfizer spokesperson would not share specifics about plans to expand pediatric trials.
+Frenck said in late October that he wasn't aware of Pfizer's plans to test the vaccine in kids younger than 12, and a Pfizer spokesperson did not share specifics about plans to expand pediatric trials at the time.
 But usually, the next groups to be included would be ages 11 to 5, then 5 to 2 and 2 to 6 months last, Dr. Octavio Ramilo, chief of infectious diseases at Nationwide Children’s Hospital in Columbus, Ohio, told TODAY.

 "Even the vaccines that we developed for young babies, you always give it to adults first," he clarified.